"Vagaries of Life"

 Though the movie’s handling of these themes and characters is intriguing, it is too elusive and vague.
 That is why STAY earns three stars instead of four stars.
 The movie also contains strong foul language, violence and themes of suicide.
 Furthermore, although it plays with reality and, hence, would seem to contradict ontological Christian truth, the ending reveals that the focus of the movie is really the psychology of the mind, the psychology of dreams and the experience of dying.
 Death, of course, is inevitable for all of us, and STAY doesn’t suggest otherwise.
 It does, however, offer a brief hope of an afterlife, though it doesn’t say anything more about it.
 Many viewers may feel cheated by the movie’s mundane ending, but your experience of the movie may haunt you after you leave the theater.

+The movie STAY opens with a young man involved in a terrible traffic accident on the Brooklyn Bridge.
+Cut to another man, psychologist Sam Foster, who sits up in bed and looks down at an engagement ring in his hand.
+Sam still has doubts about proposing to his live-in girlfriend, Lilah, because Lilah has tried to commit suicide.
+Sam takes over for a sick colleague.
+The first patient is a disturbed young artist, Henry Letham, the man from the traffic accident.
+Henry tells Sam he plans to kill himself in several days.
+Sam races to prevent Henry from carrying out his plan, but events spin out of control, and viewers begin to wonder what is really happening.
+Is Sam the one who's really going mad?
 STAY suggests that dreams, especially nightmares, occur in a limbo realm between life and death.
 The movie also asserts that, despite its tragedies, life is worth living because there's so much beauty in it.
 Many viewers may feel cheated by the movie's mundane ending, but the film may still haunt you after you leave the theater.
 The movie contains strong foul language, violence and themes of suicide, however.